lytedev/lytedev.github.io/content/about.md

 </div>

 I'm married to Valerie, the most beautiful woman in the entire world.
-She's a trained and working Physical Therapist's Assistant and somewhat of a fitness and health nut, which has yet to rub off on me (darn!).
+She's a trained and working Physical Therapist Assistant and somewhat of a fitness and health nut, which has yet to rub off on me (darn!).
 We've been married since late 2016 and we fall more in love every day.
 We currently live in a cozy little apartment which she somehow manages to keep clean, organized, and